bnomei/kirby-instagram-api/readme.md

 ### plugin.instagram-api.service
 - default: email.service or `instagramapi-html`
-- use simple html email service provided by this plugin or set your own [email service](https://getkirby.com/docs/developer-guide/advanced/emails)
+- use the html email service provided by this plugin or set your own [email service](https://getkirby.com/docs/developer-guide/advanced/emails)

 ## Disclaimer